-- Envoy Filters – Coming Sept 15: This episode will cover how filters work to customize the behavior of the proxy, the filter chain that a request will pass through and how the control plane configures and manages them.
+Customizing the behavior of Envoy Proxy is done with filters and there are a number of filters available out of the box.
+This episode will cover how filters work to customize the behavior of the proxy, the filter chain that a request will pass through and how the control plane configures and manages them.

 Get more information about Envoy Proxy project, solutions built using Envoy, and more.